watsona4/scipy2016/SciPy2016TripReport.md

 > others to use those to support their own development efforts.

-This talk was essentially a summary of all the open-source testing tools provided by Github, and the ones the presenter found useful in his project.
+This talk was essentially a summary of all the open-source testing tools provided by GitHub, and the ones the presenter found useful in his project.
 None of these tools are available at NNL, but they should be brought in.
 The testing systems he uses are summarized below: